Eynnzerr/h264_qpblock/readme.md

 - You can disable log output by setting log level in function `main`.
 - Note that because of the rate control of x264, the qp settings are not 100% accurate, but the overall effect is good.
 In fact, uniform qp in one region is not recommended since it conflicts with adaptive quantization of x264.
 - Any input video that has pixel format of yuv420p and is supported by FFmpeg is valid.
 Other pixel format may be implemented later.
 - Currently the frame resolution of output video is the same as that of input video.
-Custon resolution option may be implemented later.
+Custom resolution option may be implemented later.
 - This is my first time learning and trying C++.
 Forgive me for any unreasonable code if I've made ;)